siwei-lu/pacit/README.md

 - `and` execute some side effect here.
 It returns the original value whatever the return value of the function you pass in is.

+You can get rid of any `and` at any time.

 ```js
 const result = pacit(123)
   .map(addOne)